The Riviera balcony & coast paths

 Half-day

-Starting from the center of Monaco, this half-day hike leads you to the small hilltop town above the principality : La Turbie.
-On the way, a scenic trail offers panoramic views of Monaco while climbing through scrubland and pine groves.
-Before that, to get out of the city and reach the trail, you first walk uphill, following paved streets and stairs.
-In La Turbie, the visit of the old village with its narrow streets is worthwile.
-On your way down to Monaco, about half of the hike takes place along a different trail from the one followed while climbing up.
-That descent trail provides great views of the city and the scenery around, too.
+Starting from the center of Monaco, this half-day hike leads you to the little hilltop town above the principality: La Turbie.
+You first walk uphill, following cobblestone streets and stairs, to get out of the city.
+Later, the scenic trail that climbs through scrubland offers panoramic views of Monaco.
+Then, as you reach the top of the high rock promontory, the visit of the old narrow streets in La Turbie is worthwile.
+On your way down to Monaco, you enjoy great views of the city and the scenery around, too.

 A variant of this hike with no elevation gain starts above La Turbie.